 Rubber liners such as Butyl and EP (Liners Online EP is known as Epalyn) are both very pliable, offer high strength, resistant to UV and adverse weather conditions, non-toxic to fish, easy to repair and likely to last many years (25+ years).

 For large ponds we recommend a flexible synthetic rubber pond liner of 1mm thickness.
-The thickness the durability will ensure it withstands the most demanding conditions.
+The thickness offers greater durability thereby ensuring it withstands the most demanding conditions.